GlitchGod42/sledding-game-mods/README.md

 First select the release and download the source code.

-Then make sure you have [.NET 6](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) (SPECIFICALLY .NET 6) and open up terminal and type `dotnet build` in the folder of the mod
+Then make sure you have [.NET 6](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) (SPECIFICALLY .NET 6) and open up terminal and type `dotnet build` in the folder of the mod.

-And then go into bin/Debug/net6.0 and find the mod name and put it into your mods and you compiled it urself :)
+Then go into bin/Debug/net6.0 and find the mod name and put it into your mods and you compiled it urself :)